Selena A Gilles

 -

-Selena Ann Gilles joined NYU Rory Meyers College of Nursing in 2014 as clinical assistant professor in the undergraduate program.
-Gilles has a DNP from Monmouth University (2014), an MS in adult health nursing from Hunter College, City University of New York (cum laude, 2010), and a BS with a major in nursing degree from Long Island University (with honors, 2005).
-She is a certified clinical nurse educator and is also certified in critical care nursing.
-She has been an Adult Nurse Practitioner for 10 years, specializing in neuro and pain management.
-Gilles is passionate about the management of acute and chronic pain, as well as opioid overdose prevention.
+She has a DNP from Monmouth University (2014), a MS in Adult Health Nursing from Hunter College, City University of New York, (Cum Laude, 2010) and a BS with a major in Nursing degree from Long Island University (With Honors, 2005).
+Dr Gilles is a certified Clinical Nurse Educator and is also certified in Critical Care Nursing.
+Dr Gilles has been an Adult Nurse Practitioner for 13 years, specializing in Neuro and Pain Management.

-She is the program director of the Greater NYC Black Nurses Association Opioid Overdose Prevention Program.
-She has strong community advocacy and passion for global health, currently working with organizations aimed to serve the underprivileged and underserved communities in Haiti and Ghana.
-Gilles is currently a member of six professional organizations/associations, including serving as president of Meyers’ Sigma Upsilon Chapter, Sigma’s Global Region 14 Coordinator, and programming and community service committee chair for the Greater NYC Black Nurses Association.
-Gilles is an NLN LEAD alum (2019), and has received the NBNA Under 40 Award (2019) and Nurse of the Year Award for Community Service (2020).
-Gilles was also inducted as a fellow in the NY Academy of Medicine.
+Dr Gilles is passionate about the management of acute and chronic pain, as well as opioid overdose prevention.
+She is the Program Director of the Greater NYC Black Nurses Association Opioid Overdose Prevention Program.
+She has strong community advocacy and passion for global health, currently working with organizations aimed to serve the underprivileged and underserved communities in Haiti, Ghana, and Nigeria.
+She has been on seven medical missions.
+Dr. Gilles is currently a member of six professional organizations/associations, including serving as Past President and current Treasurer of Meyers’ Sigma Upsilon Chapter, and Programming and Community Service Committee Chair for the Greater NYC Black Nurses Association.
+Dr Gilles is an NLN LEAD Alum (2019) Penn Wharton Nurse Executive Leader Alum (2020).
+She has received the NBNA Under 40 Award (2019), Nurse of the Year Award for Community Service (2020), and Advanced Practice Nurse of the Year Award (2022).
+She has also received the Leota P Brown Community Service Award from Chi Eta Phi Sorority, Inc (2021).
+Dr Gilles is the recipient of the GNYCBNA Nurse of the Year for Community Service (2021) and the NYU Meyers Humanitarian Award (2021).
+Dr Gilles is also a Fellow of the New York Academy of Medicine (2020), a Fellow of the American Academy of Nursing (2023) and a Fellow of the Academy of Nursing Education (2023).

 -